 this is the folder you selected in the Library tool before you opened the Import Images dialog; the selected folder is added to the Session Favorites after import

-Note that adding a folder with images to the Session Favorites is not for fun of convenience only.
+Note that adding a folder with images to the Session Favorites is not for the fun of convenience only.
 It makes the folder searchable.
 This is necessary for Smart Albums and the Filter and Advanced Search features.

-In addition to the three standard options you can click on Choose Folder from the drop-down list and browse to any folder on your system.
+In addition to the three standard options, you can click on Choose Folder from the drop-down list and browse to any folder on your system.
 You can also make a new folder from the browse dialog.
 The chosen folder is added to the Session Favorites after import.
 Note that the last 10 folder names are remembered for future use.

 Also note the arrow at the right of the Destination field.
 Click on it and it opens the selected folder in the Finder (Mac) or Explorer (Windows).

 Sub Folder (Session)

 Now that you have your Destination folder set, you also might want to use the Sub Folder feature, which is the next field.
 You can fill in the Sub Folder in different ways.
 It is a very powerful feature and often overlooked.

 Assume you come back from a city trip and you have images from the park, the zoo, street live, some museums and castles.
 Just fill in zoo in the Sub Folder field, select the images from the zoo and a subfolder with that name is created and the images are imported into it, all under the same parent folder that you selected in Destination.
 Repeat the process with a different Sub Folder name and select related images.